TheMaster58/TheMaster58/README.md

 - 👋 Hi, I’m @TheMaster58
 - 👀 I’m interested in creating a business which I can handle from anywhere in the world!
 - 🌱 I’m currently exploring different areas in Comp.
 Sci. where i can find this opportunity.
-- 💞️ I’m looking to collaborate on creating a extremely addictive android game.
+- 💞️ I’m looking to collaborate on creating an extremely addictive android game.
 - 📫 You can reach me @ jategaonkarsaurabh58@gmail.com or on Instagram @saurabh_j1996

+Here's my card:
   ![image](https://github.com/user-attachments/assets/50476311-31ec-4b10-98ad-8bd74cd0dfe8)